Freedeck/Susdeck/README.md

   - `npm run start`
 - Enjoy!

-The moment you start Freedeck, you'll be put into a setup wizard, in the terminal.
-You'll also get a setup wizard for Companion when it launches.
+The moment you start Freedeck, a setup wizard will launch.
+Follow those instructions.
+Next, when Companion launches, you'll see another setup wizard.
+Follow those instructions.

+From there, Freedeck is ready to use.